echomesh/echomesh/README.md

 “ When all you have left is your voice — let it echo. ”

-Contact  : callum@conicu.com.au   |  License : CC-BY-NC-SA 4.0
+Contact  : callum@echomesh.agency   |  License : CC-BY-NC-SA 4.0

+EchoMesh and the Presence Mesh doctrine represent an independent scientific contribution to sovereign capability orchestration.
+Designed in alignment with ADF and ITAR policy, it provides a structured alternative to complex black-box systems, reducing strategic dependency, and enabling field-resilient telemetry without compromising platform integrity.